astraetluna/disaster-response-app/README.md

 3. Go to http://0.0.0.0:3001/

-### Licensing, Authors, and Acknowledgements
+# Licensing, Authors, and Acknowledgements
 ---
 Data comes frome [Figure-eight](https://www.figure-eight.com/).
-Thanks to [Udacity](https://www.udacity.com/courses/all) for creating a beautiful learning experience.  s
+Thanks to [Udacity](https://www.udacity.com/courses/all) for creating a beautiful learning experience.